EU drugs regulator gives green light to J&J's single-shot COVID-19 vaccine | Health

 The European Union's drugs regulator on Thursday recommended conditionally approving Johnson & Johnson's single dose COVID-19 vaccine, as the bloc seeks to speed up a stuttering inoculation campaign and boost its supplies of vaccines.

 The COVID-19 shot is the fourth to be endorsed for use in the EU after vaccines from Pfizer-BioNTech , AstraZeneca-Oxford University and Moderna, and is recommended for those over 18 years of age, the European Medicines agency (EMA) said.
+It's the first single-dose shot.
 The United States, Canada and Bahrain have also approved the shot.
 South Africa is carrying out an expedited review.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)